 - Investing in vintage prints from travels is a great place to start, since their simpler color schemes are easier on the eyes than endless lines of blurry iPhone snaps.
 The WPA’s National Park serigraphed posters are a great example!

-- Move beyond two dimensions and think about 3-D designs, like origami paper cranes ascending a wall or punched-out hearts in a simple square frame.
+- Move beyond two dimensions and think about 3-D designs, like punched-out hearts in a simple square frame.

 2. Pick (and stick with) quality bedding.